katmatt/katmatt-blogs/content/posts/GraalVM-cross-compile-gh-actions.md

 ---
-title: "GraalVM/nativeimage cross compilation with github Actions"
+title: "GraalVM/native-image cross-compilation with github Actions"
 date: 2020-07-15T15:35:10+02:00
 draft: true
 ---

 GraalVM (https://www.graalvm.org/) allows to compile Java programs into native code with the `native-image` executable.
 This gives Java developers new options, because you can now release native executable for your users.
 And that brings Java to the world of easy to install command-line tools, which at the moment is one of the unique selling points of newer programming languages like Go or Rust.
-Both of these languages have dedicated support for cross-compiling a program to target architectures different from the host system.
-And one limitation of `native-image` is that it doesn't support cross-compilation out of the box (see open issue: [native-image: Cross compilation support?](https://github.com/oracle/graal/issues/407)).
+Both of these languages have dedicated support for cross-compiling programs/libraries to target architectures different from the host system.

+But one limitation of `native-image` is that it doesn't support cross-compilation out of the box (see open issue: [native-image: Cross compilation support?](https://github.com/oracle/graal/issues/407)).
 That means that you have to run `native-image` on all platforms that your Java program should support.

-And I will show you in this article how you can automate this tedious task with github actions.
+This article will show you how you can use github actions to simplify this task by automating it.
+Then the only thing you have to do to trigger the release of native excutables of your program is to tag your release and push that tag to github.

 ## Setup your gradle build